DO I HAVE TO BE BRITISH TO APPLY?

 WHAT SUBJECT DOES MY DEGREE HAVE TO BE IN?

-Only graduates of degrees in Japanese Studies, defined as a course focussing primarily on the study of Japan, and containing a substantial Japanese language component, are eligible to apply for the Daiwa Scholarships in Japanese Studies.
+Applicants who hold (or are completing) a degree in Japanese Studies, defined as a course focussing primarily on the study of Japan, and containing a substantial Japanese language component, are eligible to apply for the Daiwa Scholarships in Japanese Studies.

 DO I NEED TO HAVE ENROLLED ON A COURSE AT THE TIME OF APPLYING FOR THIS SCHOLARSHIP?

 Applicants need not have enrolled on a course at the time of applying, but it is useful to know if applicants have identified a course and/or supervisor.
 Additionally, we need to know whether they intend to study in the UK or Japan.

 Applicants who are already enrolled on a further Japanese Studies-related degree are also eligible for funding.
 Note that the Scholarship will not be granted in arrears.

 HOW MANY DAIWA SCHOLARS IN JAPANESE STUDIES WILL BE SELECTED?

 The intention is to support six individuals in any given year, of whom at least three must study full-time at a university in Japan.